Filmmaker Profile: Kid Nature by James Moutsos

 This is my first film festival I’ve ever been and before this screening I had only ever just been to smaller screenings or put up my short films on Instagram and YouTube.
 That was fun to show it to my friends and family members but I am a really excited and really nervous to see what random people will think!
 It will be quite surreal to see my work on the big screen!

-James Moutsos is a Brooklyn based director and stop motion animator, who operates in the fantastical and the absurd!
-Just recently graduating with a BFA from Pratt Institute, James has already created a number of bold and imaginative works, including his newest short, Kid Nature, which won for the NBR Student Grant!
+James Moutsos is a Brooklyn-based director and stop-motion animator, who operates in the fantastical and the absurd!
+Just recently graduating with a BFA from Pratt Institute, James has already created a number of bold and imaginative works, including his newest short, Kid Nature, which won the NBR Student Grant!

 Thank you for joining us for this special Q&A with the filmmakers of the Bushwick Film Festival.
 We hope this conversation has given you insight into the artistry, dedication, and heart that went into bringing their films to life.
 Each of these creators represents the spirit of independent filmmaking—fearlessly telling stories that reflect the complexities of our world and the personal experiences that shape us.
 As you continue exploring this year’s lineup, we encourage you to dive deeper into these works and discover the powerful messages, emotions, and perspectives they offer.
 Whether you're a long-time supporter of indie films or a newcomer to the festival, your engagement and curiosity make all the difference in uplifting these voices.
 Stay tuned for more filmmaker spotlights, and we look forward to seeing you at this year’s screenings.
 Let’s continue celebrating the magic of storytelling together!